 1. Streetscape design by Layne Knoche to begin implementation upon the completion of the water line project.

-2. Produce from the Giving Garden (located at the intersection of Chestnut and Montgomery streets) will go to the Nutrition Center and IVEDC lunch program.
+2. Produce from The Colonial Garden (located at the intersection of Chestnut and Montgomery streets) will go to the Nutrition Center and IVEDC lunch program.